cronofy/cronofy-node/README.md

 ### addToCalendar(options, callback)

-Takes options object and an optional callback, either returning a promise for, or caling the provided callback with a URL to redirect the user towards
+Takes options object and an optional callback, either returning a promise for, or calling the provided callback with a URL to redirect the user towards

 #### Options Object